-A custody trial is the final stage in your Houston divorce case where you and your spouse disagree over who should have the primary residence of your children.
+A custody trial is the final stage in your Houston or Austin divorce case where you and your spouse disagree over who should have the primary residence of your children.
 In this situation, your case will be decided by a judge or jury.
 Judge trials are shorter than jury trials and are typically less expensive; however, a jury trial may give you a better opportunity for you to prevail.

 A custody trial is the culmination of many months of legal fighting that often is stressful, expensive and time-consuming.
 At the same time if you can afford it AND you believe that the best interest of your children is truly at stake, then it may be your best choice.
 Custody trials are almost always justified when the evidence is strong that the other parent would provide an unsafe environment or an environment that would seriously endanger the physical or emotional well-being of your children in the long haul.